 Tips on how to avoid hitting a pothole and preventing pothole damage to your car

 Prevention is key to avoiding potholes.
 To reduce and prevent the chances of striking a pothole while driving, it’s good to practice the following:

 - Keep your eyes on the road while driving.

-- Avoid puddles, shoulders and slush.
+- Avoid puddles, shoulders and slush on the road.

 - If a pothole is unavoidable, reduce your driving speed, but only if it’s safe to do so, and without slamming on the brakes.
 Sudden braking pulls the weight of the vehicle forward and can actually cause more damage than going over the pothole at a steady speed.

 - Report potholes to your municipality as you see them.
-Several cities offer easy ways to submit reports online or through dedicated phone numbers.
+Several cities offer easy ways to submit pothole reports online or through dedicated phone numbers.